fin3ss3g0d/NativeThreadpool/README.md

 ## Description

-A proof of concept demonstrating how to create a thread pool using solely native Windows APIs to execute a work callback as well as a timer callback using the `C` programming language.
+A proof of concept demonstrating how to create a thread pool using solely native Windows APIs to execute a work, timer, and wait callback using the `C` programming language.